Aditya Pancholi: 1985-1987: Television movies and serials

-1988-1996: Lead roles
+1986-1996: Lead roles

-Pancholi had his first prominent Bollywood role with a supporting role in Feroz Khan's Dayavan (1988), opposite Vinod Khanna and Madhuri Dixit.
-He appeared in Dharamyudh with Sunil Dutt, Suresh Oberoi and Shatrughan Sinha.
-Later that year, he collaborated with K.C.
-Bokadia in Kab Tak Chup Rahungi, opposite Amala.
-This was his first lead role in Bollywood and established him as a lead actor in the industry.
-His next release that year was Qatil, in which he starred opposite Sangeeta Bijlani.
+Pancholi debuted in Sasti Dulhan Mehnga Dulha in 1986, which was not a success.
+He then had his first prominent Bollywood role as a lead hero in Kab Tak Chup Rahungi opposite Amala, made by K. C. Bokadia, the film established him as a lead actor in the industry.
+Then he appeared in a supporting role in Feroz Khan's Dayavan (1988), opposite Vinod Khanna and Madhuri Dixit.
+He appeared in Dharamyudh with Sunil Dutt, Shatrughan Sinha and Suresh Oberoi.
+Later that year, his next release was Qatil, in which he starred opposite Sangeeta Bijlani.
 Pancholi portrayed a lawyer's son who resists the death penalty and imprisonment and proves himself guilty of the murder of a prostitute, but was trapped when a friend betrayed him by removing all of the evidence.

-In 1989, Pancholi starred in the romance Mohabat Ka Paigham, opposite Meenakshi Sheshadri.
-He had a major role in Mukul S. Anand's multi-starrer action film Maha Sangram, which featured an ensemble cast of Vinod Khanna, Govinda and Madhuri Dixit.
+In 1989, Pancholi starred in the romance Mohabat Ka Paigham, opposite Raj Babbar and Meenakshi Sheshadri.
+In 1990, he had a major role in Mukul S. Anand's multi-starrer action film Maha Sangram, which featured an ensemble cast of Vinod Khanna, Govinda and Madhuri Dixit.
 He also sang a few lines in the song "Dhak Dhak Dhak" with Alisha Chinai.
-He next starred in the comedy film Baap Numbri Beta Dus Numbri, which became one of the highest-grossing films of the year.
+He also starred in the comedy film Baap Numbri Beta Dus Numbri in the same year, which became one of the highest-grossing films of the year.
 He next starred opposite upcoming actress Madhuri Dixit in Sailaab.
 Pancholi would close the year with a double-role in Zakhmi Zameen, opposite Jaya Prada.
 His second role as an antagonist was in the sports action thriller Awwal Number, opposite Dev Anand and Aamir Khan.
 His other releases included Taqdeer Ka Tamasha, Atishbaaz and Veeru Dada.

-Pancholi began 1991 with Naamcheen, opposite Ekta Sohini, in which he played an unemployed young man who steps into the underworld to make money and becomes one of the wealthiest people of his city; but loses his family and friends in the race for wealth and decides to kill the two rival gangsters to rehabilitate their goons and surrenders to the police.
+Pancholi began 1991 with Laal Paree.
 His next major release was Vishnu-Devaa that saw him pair with Sunny Deol, Neelam and Sangeeta Bijlani.
 The film was the seventeenth highest-grossing film of the year.
 He paired with Jeetendra to play one of the title roles in Shiv Ram.
 Later that year, he collaborated with director Mahesh Bhatt in Saathi, opposite Mohsin Khan and Varsha Usgaonkar.
 He followed with a supporting role in the multi-starrer Akayla, opposite Kiran Juneja.
 The film featured an ensemble cast of Amitabh Bachchan, Amrita Singh, Jackie Shroff and Meenakshi Sheshadri.
 It became the seventh-highest-grossing film of the year.
-His last release of the year was Jeevan Daata, opposite Chunky Pandey, Kimi Katkar and Sonu Walia.
+His last releases of the year were Jeevan Daata, opposite Chunky Pandey, Kimi Katkar and Sonu Walia and Naamcheen, opposite Ekta Sohini, in which he played an unemployed young man who steps into the underworld to make money and becomes one of the wealthiest people of his city; but loses his family and friends in the race for wealth and decides to kill the two rival gangsters to rehabilitate their goons and surrenders to the police.